Profile: Acupuncturist Noel Busby

 - Soak the raisins in the white wine for 20 minutes.

 - Bring a large pot of salted water to a boil over high heat.
 Add the cauliflower and boil until partially tender, about 5 minutes.
 Scoop the cauliflower into a bowl and add the pasta to the water.
-Cook until al dente and drain.
+Cook until al dente.
+Set aside 1 cup of pasta water and drain.

 - Carefully dry-toast the pine nuts in a large sauté pan over medium heat until golden in spots, 2 to 3 minutes, stirring frequently.
 Set aside.

 - Add 2 tablespoons olive oil to the sauté pan and heat.
-Add the cauliflower and lightly brown, stirring frequently.
+Add the cauliflower and sautè, stirring frequently, over medium high heat until lightly brown, about 10 minutes.
 Add the raisins with the wine, pine nuts, capers, anchovy paste and pepper flakes to the pan and mix with the cauliflower.
 Cook for 2 minutes, stirring frequently.

 - In a bowl, combine the pasta with the cauliflower, Parmesan cheese and basil.
-Add the rest of the olive oil and toss well.
+Add the pasta water, rest of the olive oil and toss well.
 Taste for salt and season with pepper.

 you may also like